IBM/appconfiguration-go-sdk/README.md

 ## Evaluate a property

-You can use the ` property.GetCurrentValue(entityId, entityAttributes)` method to evaluate the value of the property.
-You should pass an unique entityId as the parameter to perform the property evaluation.
-If the property is configured with segments in the App Configuration service, you can set the attributes values as a map.
+Use the `property.GetCurrentValue(entityId, entityAttributes)` method to evaluate the value of the property.
+GetCurrentValue returns the default property value or its overridden value based on the evaluation.

 ```go
 entityId := "john_doe"